All Episodes

-Yes, America's Anchorman is away, and this is your undocumented Anchorman sitting in, no supporting paperwork whatsoever.
+Yes, America's Anchorman is away and this is your undocumented anchor man sitting in, no supporting paperwork whatsoever.

 The lame duck session of the Rush Limbaugh Show.

-Uh guest hosts guest hosts a go-go here.
+Guest hosts, guest hosts a go-go here.

-Is that Christmas Day, Mike?
+And is that Christmas Day, Mike?

 Did you see this?

-This this got a bit of play.
+This got a bit of play.

 She had James R. Clapper, the director of national intelligence.